cuga-rajal/supercar_plus/README.md

 - A single script to manage all headlights and brake lights, optional replacement for a script per light
 - Many internal scripting improvements, bug fixes, and features to manage edge cases

+Update Notices

+- Supercar Boarding Ramp Rezzer is an add-on script distributed with the package.
+A new version was released March 27, 2024 and people using this add-on script should update.
+The new version fixes an issue with leaving stray objects rezzed after region restarts or script resets.
+It uses newly-available scripting functions (LinksetDataStore) that solve this problem.

+- Version 2.0.6 contains a bug fix for auto-park features introduced in 2.0.5.

-*April 18, 2023*
+*April 18, 2023 - Version 2.0 release*

 Version 2.0 is a major update that brings better responsiveness, lower server impact and simplifies car scripting compared to previous versions.
 If you are using a version older than 2.0 we recommend updating.

 The major changes from version 1.x are
-    1) Overall process to script a new car is much simpler than before
+    1) Overall process to add car scripts to a new car is much simpler than before
     2) Separate wheel scripts are no longer needed (but it supports old wheel scripts)
     3) A new wheel configurator provides a menu-driven wheel setup without requiring hand-editing
     4) Racecar features and animation controllers were moved to separate scripts